amyXia1994/intellij-kcl-new/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-This Fancy IntelliJ Platform Plugin is going to be your implementation of the brilliant ideas that you have.

-This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.

-To keep everything working, do not remove `<!-- ... -->` sections.
+The KCL IntelliJ IDEA plugin provides rich language support(highlighting, formatting, etc.) for the [KCL language](https://kcl-lang.io/).

+### Quick Start
+-   **Step 1.** Install kcl on your system.
+We highly recommend to [install the Kusion tools package](https://kusionstack.io/docs/user_docs/getting-started/install) which contains the KCL language support and other tools.
+-   **Step 2.** Install the KCL plugin for IntelliJ IDEA.
+Download the distribution from [here](distributions) and in IntelliJ IDEA, click Preference -> plugins -> install Plugin from Disk... -> select kcl-idea-plugin zip -> restart IDE.
+This plugin requires the IntelliJ IDEA 2020.2+
+-   **Step 3.** Open or create a KCL file and begin your KCL tour!

+### Features

+This extension provides coding assistance such as basic syntax highlight, IntelliSense such as auto complete, and some basic code navigation.
+Other useful features such as diagnostics and testing are in developing.

+Following features requires the kcl tool installed:
+- Code Formatting: Right click on the editor and select KCL Tools -> Format File to format current KCL file; Right click on the target directory in the project structure panel, select KCL Tools -> Format Directory to format all files under the selected folder.

 <!-- Plugin description end -->

 ## Installation

 - Using IDE built-in plugin system:

-  <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>Marketplace</kbd> > <kbd>Search for "intellij-kcl-new"</kbd> >
+  <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>Marketplace</kbd> > <kbd>Search for "intellij-kcl"</kbd> >
   <kbd>Install Plugin</kbd>

 - Manually:

-  Download the [latest release](https://github.com/amyXia1994/intellij-kcl-new/releases/latest) and install it manually using
+  Download the [latest release](https://github.com/KusionStack/intellij-kcl/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>